Interstate 40 in Arkansas: Oklahoma state line to North Little Rock

-Little Rock to Tennessee
+North Little Rock to the Tennessee state line

 Now in Pulaski County, I-40 heads toward the south-southeast as it heads to the town of Maumelle.
 It continues toward this direction until it reaches I-430, which provides access along the westside of Little Rock.
 Further southeast near the Arkansas River, the route has a high volume interchange as the northern terminus of I-30 as well as concurrent routes with US 67/US 167; US 65 turns south at this intersection, breaking the concurrency formed in Conway.
-I-40 (now concurrent with US 67 and US 167) continues east for 1.5 mi before the US 67/US 167 concurrency turns north as a separate northeasterly expressway.
+I-40 (now concurrent with US 67 and US 167) continues east for 1.5 mi before the latter two routes branch off to the northeast with I-57.
 From this point onward, I-40 begins to parallel US 70 rather than US 64, which was a more or less a parallel route until Conway.
-The Interstate continues to the east to intersect the concurrency of I-440/AR 440 before entering Lonoke County.
+The Interstate continues to the east to intersect I-440 before entering Lonoke County.
 Passing through Lonoke, the route runs through rural Arkansas with straight alignments and relatively few junctions, forming an overlap with US 63 in Hazen until meeting US 49/AR 17 in Brinkley.
 Upon entering St. Francis County, I-40 runs northeast to Forrest City, where it intersects with AR 1.
 Continuing northeast, I-40 enters Crittenden County, where it intersects with US 79 at Shearerville and enters West Memphis.

 The highway continues to the northeast to an interchange with I-55, and the two routes form a concurrency east for 3.1 mi.
 I-40 continues east onto the Hernando de Soto Bridge over the Mississippi River.
-The Tennessee border is at the midpoint of the river, and Memphis, Tennessee, begins at the eastside of the bridge.
+The Tennessee state line is at the midpoint of the river, and Memphis, Tennessee, begins at the eastside of the bridge.